Editorial guide

 Where to start with pour-over coffee in Lisbon

-Skip this page if you only want a pastry counter or a long coworking base.
+Look elsewhere for a pastry counter or a long coworking base.
 Some picks can stretch, but coffee is the reason they are here.